-The DHGMC is committed to educating medical trainees in the evaluation and management of patients with motility and functional disorders.
-For gastroenterology fellows wishing to have dedicated training in motility disorders the DHGMC has a month-long elective rotation and year-long advanced fellowship.
+The GMC is committed to educating medical trainees in the evaluation and management of patients with motility and functional disorders.
+For gastroenterology fellows wishing to have dedicated training in motility disorders the GMC has a month-long elective rotation and year-long advanced fellowship.

 Appointments and referrals